 Does EHF still fund behavioral health?

-The application process begins with submission of a Letter of Inquiry (LOI).
 After reviewing an LOI, EHF may invite an applicant to the full grant application process.
-Grants addressing EHF’s priority goals, outcomes, and strategies for 2019 will be considered at designated Board meetings.
+Grants addressing EHF’s priority goals, outcomes, and strategies for 2021 will be considered at designated Board meetings.

 How long will it take to review my application?

 We estimate a five-month period from an Letter of Inquiry (LOI) deadline to a decision regarding an application; but this period may vary.